 When Transfer Stations incorporate sophisticated methods of treatment or handling such as sorting for recycling, pulverisation, resource recovery, incineration, composting etc, and are built to high standards of construction, the waste transfer function is less important.

-So, they are now called MRFs (Materials Recovery Facilities), or in a slightly different form where the co-mingled and sometimes residual waste is also pre-treated before it leaves for the landfill, they are called MBT (Mechanical Biological Treatment) Plants.
-These new names much more readily describe the primary function of these facilities to re-use and recycle waste, and pre-treat those waste streams that cannot be re-used or recycled so that their impact in a landfill is reduced.
+So, they are now called MRFs (Materials Recovery Facilities), or in a slightly different form where the co-mingled and sometimes residual waste is also pre-treated before it leaves for the landfill.
+They are called MBT (Mechanical Biological Treatment) Plants and accept food waste for biological treatment.
+These new names much more readily describe the primary function of these facilities to reuse and recycle waste and pre-treat those waste streams that cannot be reused or recycled so that their impact in a landfill is reduced.

 Refuse (Waste) Transfer Stations, as they were originally called, are so simple that the name is not an adequate term for what takes place at the modern facilities of today.